Nova Scotia Artist, Joy Laking, posts ramblings while she's travelling and painting in South America.

 Both monkeys and warthogs surprise and delight us

 When they appear within a few feet of us.
-In the afternoon, we join a safari tour.

 As I climb up into the old decrepit landrover,